jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

 Fragility:
   The Quad-Buffered Stereo plugin uses certain code that may break in the future.
+Particularly, there are a few cases of direct instance variable (ivar) access that require the OsiriX header files in the project to be up-to-date.
+If they are not, the wrong ivars will be accessed at run-time.
+  The solution to this is to add accessor methods for these variables to the OsiriX source files, and then change the Quad-Buffered Stereo code to use these methods.
+Places in the code where direct ivar access occurs are marked with compiler warnings.

-The overridden stereo switching methods are based on code taken from the respective views in OsiriX.
+  In some cases, code in the plugin is based on code from OsiriX.
+The overridden stereo switching methods are based on code taken from the respective views.
 If the switching code in OsiriX changes, these overridden methods (which don't ever call the original method) may require updating.

   The same is the case with the -initWithFrame: method in VTKView, and -QBS_flyThruQuickTimeExportStereo in FlyThruController.